 Dr. Wright was listed in the 1893 Ontario Business Directory as practicing in Wheatley.
 He was also listed as practicing in Wheatley in the 1897 Farmers and Business Directory for Elgin, Essex, Kent and Lambton County.
 Dr. Wright was a member of the I.O.F., the Howard Lodge, A.F. & A.M.

-Around 1900, Dr. and Mrs. Wright moved to Detroit, Michigan.
+Dr. and Mrs. Wright moved to Detroit, Michigan in 1898.
 Their daughter Florence ‘Jean’ Wright was born in Detroit, in 1903.
+Dr. Wright worked for the Metropolitan Life Insurance Company until 1915 at which time he went to Glasgow, Scotland to do medical work during WWI.

 Dr. Wright died on the 20th of June 1922, in Glasgow Scotland.
 The Detroit Free Press wrote about his death in the June 23rd, 1922 edition.
 Dr. Wright was buried at the Erie Cemetery near Wheatley.